githubhidde/PCC---Chapter-18---Django---Pizzeria-project/README.md

-step 1.
+- step 1.
 Download this project

-step 2. from the terminal you have to run: python3 manage.py runserver or python manage.py runserver
+- step 2. from the terminal you have to run: python3 manage.py runserver or python manage.py runserver

-If step 2 says: "That port is already in use,” you can choose another port like: "python3 manage.py runserver 8001"
+Note: If step 2 says; "That port is already in use,” you can choose another port like: "python3 manage.py runserver 8001"

 The state of my pizzeria website as of the end of chapter 18